garden-io/garden/docs/other-plugins/container.md

 When you run `garden test`, we will run those tests.
 The tests will be executed by running the container with the specified command _in your configured environment_ (as opposed to locally on the machine you're running the `garden` CLI from).
+Typically, this is a local or remote Kubernetes cluster—whatever you specify in your project configuration.

-The names and commands to run are of course completely up to you, but we suggest naming the test suites consistently across your different action configurations.
+The names and commands to run are of course completely up to you, but we suggest naming the test suites consistently across your project's action configurations.

 See the [reference](../reference/action-types/Test/container.md) for all the configurable parameters for `Test` actions of `container` type.